 If you are eligible for SSDI benefits, there is a five-month waiting period before SSA will start your benefits.
 SSA will pay your benefit for the sixth full month after the date the agency finds your disability began.

 SSDI payments are calculated based on a worker’s previous earnings or the average indexed monthly earnings (AIME): this calculation is an average of the worker’s income throughout their employment history.

 Eligible workers receive benefits equal to the primary insurance amount (PIA).
 PIA is adjusted annually per changes to the national wage average and the consumer price index.

 In 2017, the average SSD recipient received $1,171 per month or about $14,000 a year.

-In rare cases, SSD applicants may also be eligible for Supplementary Security Income (SSI).
-Unlike SSD, SSI is a needs-based program.
-SSD applicants may be eligible for SSI if they qualify for SSDI and are eligible for low monthly benefits.
+In rare cases, SSDI applicants may also be eligible for Supplementary Security Income (SSI).
+Unlike SSD, SSI is a need-based program.
+SSDI applicants may be eligible for SSI if they qualify for SSDI and are eligible for low monthly benefits.
 To qualify for supplemental security income benefits, you must be at least 65 years of age, blind, or disabled, and have a limited income, limited resources, and be a U.S. citizen or naturalized citizen of the United States.

 A qualifying disability for SSI is a mental or physical impairment that:

 Children could receive SSI benefits if they have a physical or mental impairment that: